KendiLorna/Marketing-and-product-performance-analysis/README.md

 1. What campaign factors are most strongly correlated with high conversion rates across tiers?
 2. Which subscription tier yields the highest ROI relative to budget allocations, and why does it outperform others?
-3. How does ROI relate to conversion rate?
-4. How does subscription length influence conversion rate?
+3. How does subscription length influence conversion rate?
 5. Which campaign keywords consistently maintain low CPA while maintaining high conversions across tiers?
 6. Can we predict conversion success using a combination of customer tier, subscription length,discount and keyword focus?
 7. How do different discount bands affect product ratings, and what does this say about perceived product value?